 GHG mitigation contributions to be expressed in terms of tCO2e;

-Adopt common metrics to calculate CO2 equivalent emissions for the reporting of GHG inventories for the assessment of individual and aggregate progress;
+Adopt common metrics to calculate CO2 equivalent emissions for the reporting of GHG inventories for the assessment of individual and aggregate progress, as appropriate;

 The guidance should also adopt the metrics assessed by the IPCC to quantify emissions from different gases, the Global Warming Potential (GWP) and the Global Temperature Potential (GTP).
-In this context, Partieswould be required to clearly indicate which metrics and values (i.e., from which Assessment Report) have been adopted to track progress of their NDCs, as well as to continue to report GHG inventories on a gas-by-gas basis and in units of mass.
+In this context, Parties, in accordance with CBDR-RC and in light of their different national circumstances would be required to clearly indicate which metrics and values (i.e., from which Assessment Report) have been adopted to track progress of their NDCs, as well as to continue to report GHG inventories on a gas-by-gas basis and in units of mass.

 Parties ensure methodological consistency, including on baselines, between the communication and implementation of nationally determined contributions (decision 1/CP.21, para.
 31(b))

-Maintain consistency in accounting approaches, choice of assumptions and definitions used between communication of NDC and implementation; and throughout implementation period;
+Maintain, as appropriate and in accordance with CBDR-RC and in light of their different national circumstances consistency in accounting approaches, choice of assumptions and definitions used between communication of NDC and implementation; and throughout implementation period;

 Methodological consistency helps ensure that reported results reflect a real change in outcome, and not simply a change in methodology.
 For this reason, if a Party wishes to make improvements to its accounting approach or methodologies, it would need to apply any necessary recalculations to its initial reference points and baselines, as well as to how it measures its results.
 The guidance should explain to Parties how to apply these recalculations in practice;